WizzyWu/js-aws-course-vue/README.md

     * I didn't complete this task due to errors (jest + typescript)
 6. (DONE) Lambda handlers (getProductsList, getProductsById) code is written not in 1 single module (file) and separated in codebase.
 7. (DONE) Main error scenarios are handled by API ("Product not found" 404 error).
 Example: https://te38q1ychd.execute-api.eu-west-1.amazonaws.com/dev/products/345

+# Task 2
+What was done:
+- Task 2.1 Manual Deployment
+    * In the AWS Console created and configured an S3 bucket.
+    * Built and manually uploaded the MyShop! app to the created S3 bucket.
+Checked.
+    * Created a CloudFront distribution for my app.
+Checked.
+- Task 2.2 Automated Deployment
+    * Added and configure serverless and serverless-finch plugins.
+    * Manually created CloudFront invalidation.
+    * Destroyed the created AWS infrastructure.
+    * Added and configured serverless-single-page-app-plugin.
+    * Added necessary npm script to build, upload, and invalidate app source code.
+    * Tested automated deployment.
+- Task 2.3
+    * Stored links to CloudFront URL and S3-website in README.md file.
+    * Commited all my work to separate branch.

+## Task 1
+What was done:
+- Cloned Vue From App from repository
+- Install dependencies
+- Registered in AWS
+- IAM user was created
+- Using CLI, connected to my AWS account and got the created IAM user information